 Logo for The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

-The Phlebotomy program is approved by:
+The Phlebotomy program is accredited by:

 The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)